bc-kim/bc-kim.github.io/index.md

 **About me**
 ---

 Hello!
+I am an incoming professor in the [Global Biomedical Engineering Department][SKKU_GBME] at Sungkyunkwan University (SKKU) starting in March 2026.

-I am a Postdoctoral Researcher at the [MIT CSAIL][Lab_MIT_Link] working with Professor Daniela Rus, since Jan 2023.
-My current work at CSAIL is centered on the development of tendon-driven soft robots utilizing computational co-design framework.
-Before joining MIT, I was a Postdoctoral Researcher at [Soft Robotic Research Center (SRRC)][Lab_link] in Seoul National University (SNU), working with Professor Kyu-jin Cho (Department of Mechanical engineering, SNU).
+Since January 2023, I have been a Postdoctoral Researcher at the [MIT CSAIL][Lab_MIT_Link] working with Professor Daniela Rus.
+My work at CSAIL is centered on the development of tendon-driven soft robots utilizing computational co-design framework.
+Before MIT, I was a Postdoctoral Researcher at the [Soft Robotic Research Center (SRRC)][Lab_link] in Seoul National University (SNU), working with Professor Kyu-jin Cho (Department of Mechanical engineering, SNU).

 I believe the true allure of engineering is its ability to leverage technology to improve human lives.
 With this belief as my driving force, I am dedicated to developing assistive soft robots that can be used in the real world beyond the laboratory with my expertise that lies in three key areas: 1) under-actuation mechanisms, 2) tendon transmission, and 3) the design of soft robots.